realworldocaml/book/en/concurrent-programming-with-async.md

 <title>Thread-safety and locking </title>

 Once you start working with system threads, you'll need to be careful about locking your data-structures.
-Most OCaml data-structures do not have well-defined semantics when accessed concurrently by multiple threads.
+Most mutable OCaml data-structures do not have well-defined semantics when accessed concurrently by multiple threads.
 The issues you can run into range from runtime exceptions to corrupted data-structures to, in some rare cases, segfaults.
-That means you should always use mutexes when sharing data between different systems threads.
-Even data-structures that seem like they should be safe, like lazy values, can have undefined behavior when accessed from multiple threads.
+That means you should always use mutexes when sharing mutable data between different systems threads.
+Even data-structures that seem like they should be safe but are mutable under the covers, like lazy values, can have undefined behavior when accessed from multiple threads.

 There are two commonly available mutex packages for OCaml: the `Mutex`